Jay Boogie: Controversies

-Boogie sought support from Nigerians due to complications arising from her bum surgery.
+Boogie sought support from Nigerians due to complications arising from her BBL surgery.
 She appealed for financial assistance, citing health issues including kidney complications and the need for corrective procedures.
 Her plea led to the creation of a GoFundMe worth $6,000 to cover her medical expenses.

 However, doubts surfaced when those managing the fundraiser expressed concerns about the authenticity of Jay’s medical claims.
 They requested verifiable medical reports, but Jay seemed hesitant to provide them, leading to suspicions of potential deception.
 She received support from Bobrisky, who used her platform to speak out after Nollywood actress Sonia Ogiri criticized Jay Boogie.
 Bobrisky wrote, “No one deserves to face a life-threatening situation because of their lifestyle choices.”

 After the surgery, during an interview Boogie apologized to those who felt misled, asserting that she hadn’t intended to deceive anyone.

-Addressing her gender identity, she shared that she had recognized her feminine identity from a young age.
-She recalled instances from her childhood, emphasizing that she wore a bra to school in Primary 4.
-When quizzed about physical changes, especially regarding her breasts, she attributed them solely to her natural hormones.

-Boogie asserted she was doing well post-surgery, revealing that the transformation cost her approximately N5 million.
+Boogie asserted she was doing well post-surgery, revealing that her transition cost her approximately N5 million.